Winter has arrived:

 - Any leaf debris will continue to try and rot down over the colder months.

-- The only pond plants that flower in Winter are Aponogeton distachyos on the water surface.
+- The only pond plants that flower in Winter ponds are Aponogeton distachyos on the water surface.
 They will flower again as soon as the ice melts.

 - The Winter Nursery from inside the packing shed